Code-Institute-Submissions/OnlineCookbook/README.md

 > pip3 freeze -- local >> requirements.txt

 I realised that I had originally missed a space between '--' and 'local', which left requirements.txt empty.
 This taught me to always check my files before pushing to Heroku and Git Hub, because I would have realised that the file was empty and therefore the app would not load.

+I then had an issue with Flask ...